Cornelia Hancock: Post-War

 After the war, she opened a school for African Americans in Mount Pleasant, South Carolina.
 In Philadelphia, she founded several charity organizations.
 She was a board member of the Children's Aid Society 1883 to 1895 and helped children orphaned after the Johnstown Flood.
 She also served as president of the National Association of Army Nurses of the Civil War.

 In 1914, Hancock retired to Atlantic City to live with her niece.
-She died of nephritis in 1927 and her ashes were buried at Cedar Hills Friends Cemetery in Harmersville, New Jersey.
+She died of nephritis in 1927, aged 87, and her ashes were buried at Cedar Hills Friends Cemetery in Harmersville (now Salem), New Jersey.

 Legacy

 Her popular collection of wartime letters is no longer in print.

 A commemorative flagstone was placed in her honor at the Lower Alloways Creek Friends Meeting House.